zendesk/resque-disable-job/README.md

 `Resque::Plugins::DisableJob.disable_job(job_name, matching_arguments, ttl = 3600)`

-Note: By default, each setting has a ttl of 1 hour.
+Note: By default, each rule has a ttl of 1 hour.
 This is because disabling a job should be a temporary action.

 ```ruby
 # Disable all the jobs of that class: